Optimization

 Code Splitting

-// when the loadModule method is called
+// and the module is loaded only when loadModule is called

 function loadModule() {